*This article was originally published on February 19, 2019. We have updated it with additional information and links!

 - Schedule a time for an individual conversation.
 Once you’ve determined your teen is ready for their own device, schedule a time on the calendar for yourself, your spouse, and teen to meet and review the family technology plan.
 Make sure your teen is clear on the expectations and consequences.
-We think a family technology plan is much more useful than a cell phone contract.
+We think a family technology plan, plus a parent/teen pledge is much more useful than a cell phone contract.
 You can read more about that here.

 - Don’t give a cell phone as a gift.
 The cell phone is a tool that you are lending to your teen.
 If you give it as a gift, it becomes theirs.
 They will consider the device as their own and it will be seen as a toy or possession.
 We want them to see the cell phone as a tool they use for schoolwork, to communicate with you, and more.
 Check out this excellent explanation from our friend Ralphie Jacobs of Simply on Purpose about why we shouldn’t give a cell phone to our children as a gift.
 And if you have already given your teen a cell phone as a gift, it’s okay.
 We recommend sitting down with your teen and going over our quick guide questions and talking about how to use technology as a tool.
 Let him or her know that you now know better, and you consider the cell phone as a tool and privilege, not something we are all entitled to.